polixir/RLAssistant/README.md

       For example, lanuch tensorboard by `tensorboard --logdir ./example/simplest_code/log/demo_task/2022/03`.
 We can see results:
         ![img.png](resource/demo-tb-res.png)
    2. Easy_plot toolkit:
        **We recommend the users maintain their research projects via some jupyter notebooks.
 You can record your ideas, surmises, related empirical evidence, and benchmark results in a notebook together.**  We develop high-level APIs to load the CSV files of the experiments (stored in `${data_root}/log/${task_name}/${index_name}/progress.csv`) and group the curves by custom keys.
-We give common user cases of the plotter in https://github.com/xionghuichen/RLAssistant/blob/main/test/test_plot.ipynb
+We give common use cases of the plotter in https://github.com/xionghuichen/RLAssistant/blob/main/test/test_plot.ipynb
       The result will be something like this:
         ![img.png](resource/demo-easy-to-plot-res.png)
-   3. View data in "results" directory directly: other type of data are stored in `${data_root}/results/${task_name}/${index_name}`
+   3. View data in "results" directory directly: other types of data are stored in `${data_root}/results/${task_name}/${index_name}`
     ![img.png](resource/demo-results-res.png)

 Experiment review: